Financial inclusion information for professionals and volunteers

-Please note: The Welfare Rights Service is currently processing a backlog of referrals.
+Please note: The Welfare Rights Service is currently processing an 8-9 weeks backlog of referrals.
 More details on the referral form.
 To ease this, remember there are other benefit advice services in Newcastle which can be found in the booklet Where to Get Advice in Newcastle

 For the Money Matters team, see Debt and money advice

 To receive Benefit Bulletins email firstname.lastname@example.org giving your name, position and contact number.

 - Universal Credit.
 Newcastle news and briefings for professionals November 2023 (pdf 368kb)

 - Universal Credit special: the problematic government leaflet and when you do (and don't) need to claim Universal Credit September 2023 (pdf 1,121kb)

 - Universal Credit roll out latest, benefit training, latest Where to Get Advice in Newcastle, childcare costs help improved, Sudan, third party deductions, DWP visiting service, voluntary NI contribution extension - and more June 2023 (pdf 309kb)